The market town of Zirl, located only 10 km from Innsbruck, boasts a popular climbing area, the so-called Martinswand.

 Altitude: 622 m asl

-Zirl, the idyllically located holiday resort, is located at the end of the Karwendel mountain chain at the south-east end of the Zirler Berg mountain (1,057 m asl).
+Zirl, the idyllic holiday resort, is located at the end of the Karwendel mountain chain at the south-east end of the Zirler Berg mountain (1,057 m asl).
 Consequently it is an ideal starting point for numerous hikes and mountain tours.
 Among the most popular destinations are the Neue Magdeburger Hütte mountain hut (Martinsbergalm pasture) or the Solsteinhaus refuge, located at the foot of the Grosser Solstein mountain.
 Another popular excursion destination is the rock face Martinswand with its fixed-rope route and its variety of climbing routes.
-It is not only a well-known climbing area, but also part of the nature reserve “Alpenpark Karwendel” in the Karwendel mountain chain.
+It is not only a well-known climbing area, but also a nature reserve in the Karwendel mountains and part of the Alpine Park Karwendel.
 In the village there are tennis courts, an outdoor pool, a miniature golf facility and a shooting range.
-And if you seek the adrenaline thrill, we recommend you to do a canyoning and rafting tour in the Imst gorge!